mikjo/bigitr/README.md

 Status
 ======

-As of this writing, Bigitr is considered alpha-quality software.
+As of this writing, Bigitr is considered production-quality software.
-It has been tested with a few dozen CVS/Git repository pairs.
+It has been tested with hundreds of CVS/Git repository pairs.
 It is in active production use with close monitoring.
 It is actively maintained.